Edwardkoroteev/DuplicateImageProcessor/README.md

 If there is an error that says *opencv.pc* not found.
 Follow the steps below.

+Markup : 1.
+Add the following line of code into your `.bash_profile` file.
-- Add the following line of code into your `.bash_profile` file
+            1. Add the following line of code into your `.bash_profile` file